endoit/siebelScriptsEditor/README.md

 # Siebel Script Editor README

 Siebel Script Editor is an extension which enables editing server scripts for Siebel Objects directly in Visual Studio Code by connecting to the Siebel database.
-The extension currently only works with Oracle databases.

 ## Features

 Download Business Service, Business Component, Applet and Application server scripts from the specified database, repository and workspace, and edit them with Visual Studio Code as javascript files.
-Create backup from the server scripts.
+Create full backup from the specified database/repository/workspace.
 Option to search only for objects which have scripts or newer than specified.
 The downloaded scripts can be easily versioned using git, refreshed from the Siebel database, or pushed into the Siebel database.